DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 takes up space and its relocation takes time.
-This is why we have seen a proliferation of similar places, responding to a number of very basic spatial needs, like the need to stay dry, to pass on knowledge, to seek medical care, etc. Therefore, a flat, a primary school, or a local shop cannot be ‘globalized’, not only because they have a limited capacity but also because the distance in relation to other spaces would become too great.
+This is why we have seen a proliferation of similar places, responding to a number of very basic spatial needs, like the need to stay dry, to pass on knowledge, to seek medical care, etc. Therefore, a flat, a primary school or a local shop cannot be ‘globalized’, not only because they have a limited capacity but also because the distance in relation to other spaces would become too great.
 The reason why territorial places can be in excess of what is required despite their distinctiveness is because territorial distance still remains relevant in many circumstances.
 It becomes crucial when the body is a key element in the interaction.
-Economies of scale are for not an exclusive preserve of the Internet and hence monopolies may also emerge in the case of territory-based activities but the process will take much more time.
+Economies of scale are not an exclusive preserve of the Internet and hence monopolies may also emerge in the case of territory-based activities but the process will take much more time.
 Such monopolies will face local constraints that